 Building Conscious Machines

 There is clear value in moving beyond rules and programs to develop machines capable of autonomous, human-level thought.
 But how do we create such consciousness?
-The field of machine consciousness (MC) focuses on analysing, modelling, and exploiting the way that living entities (human and animal) are conscious, and then applying these discoveries to machines.
+The field of machine consciousness (MC) focuses on analyzing, modeling, and exploiting the way that living entities (human and animal) are conscious, and then applying these discoveries to machines.
 Developers use what we know about existing forms of consciousness to provide machines with the ability to represent sensory, motor, and internal experience and produce appropriate reactions to both familiar and novel situations.

 The idea of a conscious machine began to move from the realm of speculation and science fiction into a sensible research program in part as a result of a 2001 workshop organized by the Swartz Foundation called “Can a Machine Be Conscious?”
 The leading philosophers, neurologists, and computer scientists at this event produced the following statement: “We know of no fundamental law or principle operating in this universe that forbids the existence of subjective feelings in artifacts designed or evolved by humans.”2 The challenge was then clear: Who was going to build a machine with subjective feelings, and what form would it take?